Manrique Alonso Lallave

 Manrique Alonso Lallave also known as Fr.
 Nicolás Manrique Alonso Lallave was a Spanish Dominican priest well known for translating the Gospel of Luke into the Pangasinan language, the first ever known instance of a part of the Bible translated into a Philippine language.

 Biography

 Early life

 Not much is known about Lallave's early life.
-He was born on 14 February 1839 in the small village of La Fuente de San Esteban To Don Vicente Alonso of Aldeadavilla de la Ribera and Dona Francisca de la Llave of Cordoba.
+He was born on 14 February 1839 in the small village of La Fuente de San Esteban To Don Vicente Alonso, of Aldeadávila de la Ribera (Salamanca, Spain) and Doña Francisca de la Llave, of Cordoba (Spain).
 He was baptised on 20 February 1839 in said town by Andrés Peromato. at age 14, he entered a convent of the Dominican overseas missionaries.
 He finished his studies in Manila and served as a Roman Catholic pastor for 12 years in the Philippine Islands.

 Conversion to Protestantism

 He seems to have converted to Protestantism while in Pangasinan as the Spanish Dominican priest he received an English Bible from a British captain, and/or by Protestant treaties that someone had sent him from London, which caused a change causing his preachings to become Protestant.
 In 1867, someone sent him Protestant treaties from Spain, which caused him to be demoted and locked in a dungeon in a convent in Manila, He wrote about his conversion: “My somewhat extensive knowledge of religion has come to persuade me of the many and far-reaching mistakes of the Church of Rome, from which I have separated, freely and spontaneously, with no other purpose than to profess the truth, and using the anti-evangelical behavior of the Roman clergy in general and of the friars in particular” (Note: The original text from "ALONSO LALLAVE, MANRIQUE" was: “Mis conocimientos algo extensos en materia de religión me han llegado a persuadir de los muchos y trascendentales errores de la Iglesia de Roma, de la que me he separado, libre y espontáneamente, sin más objeto que profesar la verdad, y sirviéndome de móvil la conducta antievangélica del clero romano en general y de los frailes en particular”) as a motive.